-Budgeted cost: £10,000
+Budgeted cost: £15,000

-Activity Evidence that supports this approach Challenge number(s) addressed Art and Lego Therapy for some disadvantaged pupils, one session per week.
+Activity Evidence that supports this approach Challenge number(s) addressed Art (£10,000) and Lego Therapy for some disadvantaged pupils, one session per week.
 This will work social and communication skills, anxiety, emotions and ability to cope with change and explore past traumas.
-Use of TA time for 'Drawing and Talking', Elsa programme and self esteem interventions.
-Military School to improve social and communication skills.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_L earning.pdf(educationendowme ntfoundation.org.uk) All Contingency fund for acute issues such as funding holiday or breakfast club places and enrichment days for disadvantaged children and to pay for Coffee Mornings for parents of disadvantaged children in the new academic year.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): All

+Use of TA time for 'Drawing and Talking', Elsa programme and selfesteem interventions.
+EEF Social and Emotional L earning.pdf(educationendowme ntfoundation.org.uk) Contingency fund for acute issues such as funding holiday or breakfast club places, residentials and enrichment days for disadvantaged children and to pay for Coffee Mornings for parents of disadvantaged children in the new academic year.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-All
+All Military School (£5,000) and Mind Mastery sessions for different classes across the academic year.
+Military School clubs and Mind Mastery for disadvantaged pupils.
+Both sessions and clubs will look to boost the wellbeing of pupils across the school.
+It will help develop leadership, personal skills and to inspire and motivate the children.
+The different activities will prepare the children for the modern society from an early age.
+3, 4 The morning and lunchtime clubs will be aimed a disadvantaged children and specifically ones who don't access any other extra activity clubs within school.
+The clubs will instil resilience, confidence and teamwork in our pupils.